The course focuses on the unique experiences and needs of firefighters and EMS personnel

 We are able to train groups of professionals such as police departments, school districts, EMS and fire departments, mental health service providers, government agencies, veteran services, specialty groups and community activists in classes of 20-25 students per session.
 The course is taught in an 8-hour segment and offered 2 times per month.
 The cost of the instructor and course materials is usually $70.00 per person but there is no charge to attend as a member of your registered agency or community group.
 You may also quality for Continuing Education Units as needed for your professional licensure requirements.

-We are currently scheduling classes for the 2019 grant year.
-If you are interested in this opportunity, please contact MHAT Coordinator Kaitlyn Griffin at email@example.com or call 219-462-0946 for further information.
+We are currently scheduling classes for the 2021 grant year.
+If you are interested in this opportunity review the form below and then contact the Coordinator Kaitlyn Griffin at firstname.lastname@example.org or call 219-462-0946.